cyklon73/rubber-pico/README.md

 Copied from [Neradoc/Circuitpython_Keyboard_Layouts](https://github.com/Neradoc/Circuitpython_Keyboard_Layouts/blob/main/PICODUCKY.md)

-#### How to use one of these layouts with the pico-ducky repository.
+#### How to use one of these layouts with the rubber pico repository.

 **Go to the [latest release page](https://github.com/Neradoc/Circuitpython_Keyboard_Layouts/releases/latest), look if your language is in the list.**